In Pursuit of Happiness — Recipe for the Trump Years

 One bean burger alone won’t haul you out of the dumps, but you can count on lentils, spinach, seeds and mushrooms.
 These mood-boosting, body-supporting besties will be there for you for the next four years and happily ever after, besides.

 Pursuit of Happiness Red Lentil Soup with Spinach, Mint and Pepita PestoPursuit of Happiness Red Lentil Soup with Spinach, Mint and Pepita Pesto I have not one but two lentil soup recipes in Feeding the Hungry Ghost, one basic and one scented with Indian spices.
-I have a Mediterranean lentil soup recipe I posted on my website last week.
-But hey, it’s looking like it might be a long four years, so here’s a brand new lentil soup recipe.
+I have a recipe I posted on my website last week.
+But lentils aren't just sustainable, they're incredibly versatile, so here’s a brand new lentil soup recipe.
 Made with red lentils, which cook up in no time, it’s rosy, mellow and velvety and topped with a zing of spinach pesto (nice tossed with pasta, by the way).

 For the red lentil soup:

 - 1 cup red lentils picked over and rinsed